 1. Accessing your course

-You will be able to determine whether your audience is accessing your courses on their laptops or smartphones with the LMS.
+With the LMS, you will be able to determine whether your audience is accessing your courses on their laptops or smartphones.
 This will assist you in designing your content for the screen that your target audience prefers.

 Web browser accessibility allows you to check whether your course is suitable for various browsers.